alesscor/ZendFramework2-TheBasics/README.md

   <...>\zf2basics>
   ```
-**Exploring the Application module that comes in the skeleton**
+**Exploring a module and its composition**
-- Looking at the module's `src` we can find:
+- The module to explore, without loss of generality, is the `Application` module which comes in the skeleton.
+Looking at the module's `src` we can find:
   ```bash
   $ tree src
   src